-We have audited the accompanying statement of assets and liabilities of Federated Hermes International Growth Fund (the Fund), a portfolio of Federated Hermes Adviser Series, including the portfolio of investments, as of May 31, 2023, the related statement of operations for the year then ended, the statements of changes in net assets for each of the years in the two-year period then ended, and the related notes (collectively, the financial statements) and the financial highlights for each of the years or periods in the four-year period then ended.
-In our opinion, the financial statements and financial highlights present fairly, in all material respects, the financial position of the Fund as of May 31, 2023, the results of its operations for the year then ended, the changes in its net assets for each of the years in the two-year period then ended, and the financial highlights for each of the years or periods in the four-year period then ended, in conformity with U.S. generally accepted accounting principles.
-The financial highlights for the year ended May 31, 2019, was audited by other independent registered public accountants whose report, dated July 26, 2019, expressed an unqualified opinion on those financial highlights.
+We have audited the accompanying statement of assets and liabilities of Federated Hermes MDT Small Cap Core Fund (the "Fund") (one of the portfolios constituting Federated Hermes MDT Series (the "Trust")), including the portfolio of investments, as of July 31, 2023, and the related statement of operations for the year then ended, the statement of changes in net assets for each of the two years in the period then ended, the financial highlights for each of the five years in the period then ended and the related notes (collectively referred to as the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Fund (one of the portfolios constituting Federated Hermes MDT Series), at July 31, 2023, the results of its operations for the year then ended, the changes in its net assets for each of the two years in the period then ended and its financial highlights for each of the five years in the period then ended, in conformity with U.S. generally accepted accounting principles.